 *This challenge is generously sponsored by some amazing brands.
 All thoughts and opinions are my own.

 Week one: Windowless Office Decorating Ideas and Mood Board | Week Two: How to Make an Interior Design Board Super Easy | Week Three: Home Office Makeover Paint Update | Week Four: How to Install Cove Moulding the Easy Way | Week Five: Reveal – Decorating Tips for an Office with No Windows

 Here’s the mood board for the space!

 *This post contains affiliate links for your shopping convenience.
 You still pay the same price but I might earn a small commission.

 Woodland Bird Wallpaper | Green Paint | Green Tassel | Blue and White Curtains | Blue Pillows | Coral Obi Pillows | Marmalade Trim | Pink and Brass Wall Sconces | Zebra Rug | Wood and Brass Pulls |Sun Tunnel | The Hallmark Desk Cabinet Collection | Courtney Transitional Sofa

 Ideas for a Windowless Office

-Last year I created a vintage boho bedroom for my daughter for this fun one month makeover.
+Last year I created a vintage boho bedroom for my daughter for this fun one-month makeover.
 This year I will be transforming a small square windowless office.
-I have had plans for this space since the day we moved into our Fort Worth single story ranch home.
-With the help from some of my favorite brands I am finally able to make it happen!!
+I have had plans for this space since the day we moved into our Fort Worth single-story ranch home.
+With help from some of my favorite brands I am finally able to make it happen!!